GeoML-SIG/geoml_workshops/2022_Geo2Data/README.md

 # Description

-In this workshop, we look back to some of the more notebooks from the 2019 TGS Salt Identification Challenge.
+In this workshop, we look back to some of the notebooks from the 2019 TGS Salt Identification Challenge.
 This challenge took place 3 years ago and was the first of its kind for our discipline.
 You can expect a brief introduction to CNNs, more specifically U-nets, and how they were used to tackle this challenge.
 We will be running through some notebooks in real-time to give you more hands-on experience.
 When registration closes,